Voyager Digital Fraud: Legal Options for Investors Who Lost Money

 When Voyager Digital filed for bankruptcy in July 2022, more than 3.5 million customers found themselves locked out of their accounts, unable to access funds they believed were safely protected.
 The subsequent investigations by the Federal Trade Commission and Commodity Futures Trading Commission revealed a troubling pattern of deceptive practices that resulted in over $1 billion in customer losses.

 If you lost money in the Voyager Digital collapse, you may have legal options to pursue recovery beyond the bankruptcy distribution process.
-Understanding what happened, what regulators found, and your potential claims can help you make informed decisions about protecting your financial interests.
+Understanding what happened, what regulators alleged and resolved, and your potential claims can help you make informed decisions about protecting your financial interests.

 Key Takeaways

-- Investors may have claims through securities litigation, FINRA arbitration, or civil fraud actions depending on circumstances
+• Investors may have claims through securities litigation, FINRA arbitration, or civil fraud actions only where the facts support those avenues

 What Happened at Voyager Digital?